zlatozar/study-paip/ch00/Readme.md

 ```
 However, you don’t need to take apart var-and-range "by hand" because macro parameter
 lists are what are called **destructuring** parameter lists.
 Destructuring, as the name
-suggests, involves taking apart a structure—in this case the list structure of the forms
+suggests, involves taking apart a structure - in this case the list structure of the forms
 passed to a macro.

 Within a destructuring parameter list, a simple parameter name can be replaced with a